PetrochukM/HParams/DOCS.md

 Get the current global configuration.

-It'd be an anti-pattern to use this value to set the configuration and doing so will introduce unnecessary coupling / complexity.
+Anti-patterns:

+    - Using the return value of this function to set the configuration with `add_config`.
+      That will introduce unnecessary coupling and complexity that this module is designed to avoid.

 Returns: